St Wilfrid's Church, Melling: Architecture

 The church is built in sandstone rubble with a stone slate roof.
 Its plan consists of a west tower, a nave and chancel under a continuous roof with a clerestory, north and south aisles, a south porch and a south chapel.
 The tower has diagonal buttresses and an embattled parapet.
 The west window of the south aisle dates from around 1300.
 This window includes a fragment of medieval stained glass.
 Internally, the aisle pews date from the 18th century but the nave pews, the screens, the pulpit, and the communion rails are from the late 19th century.
 In the chapel is an aumbry without a door and a squint.
 There are numerous memorial wall tablets.
 Discovered during the restoration and built into the vestry wall is a piece of Norman chevron ornament, part of a crucifix, and part of a grave slab.
 The stained glass in the east window was designed by Henry Holiday.
 The organ was built in 1891 by J. W. Walker of London.
 There is a ring of six bells which were recast in 1754 from three bells made in the 15th century by Rudhall of Gloucester.

 Notable burials

-Ann Fenwick of Hornby Hall was buried her with her parents in the middle aisle in 1777.
+Ann Fenwick of Hornby Hall was buried here with her parents in the middle aisle in 1777.
 She had been a leading Catholic in the area who had appealed to the House of Lords to claim her rights.